 - A grounded electrical outlet will need to be located within two feet of either side of the dryer.
 The outlet should provide 120 volts of alternating current at 60 hertz, and a dedicated circuit is recommended to avoid tripping the circuit or blowing a fuse if another appliance, such as the washer, is being used at the same time as the dryer.

 - A gas supply line will need to be installed close to where the rear of the dryer will be located.
-A flexible stainless steel gas connecter is recommended to connect the gas supply line and valve to the dryer.
+A flexible stainless steel gas connector is recommended to connect the gas supply line and valve to the dryer.

-- If your gas dryer has a steam function, you will need two new water inlet hoses, one approximately two feet long and another approximately five feet long, in addition to a “Y” connecter.
+- If your gas dryer has a steam function, you will need two new water inlet hoses, one approximately two feet long and another approximately five feet long, in addition to a “Y” connector.

 Venting is vital for proper gas dryer installation

-Since the dryer’s heated air needs to be exhausted to the outside of the home, you will need to make sure you have the proper venting available.
+Since the dryer’s heated air needs to be exhausted to the outside of the home, you will need to make sure you have the proper venting available before installing a gas dryer.
 If you’re able, refer to the vent system charts in the installation manual to determine the number of vent sections and elbow joints required.
 Be aware that only four-inch wide venting and clamps should be used.
 While forty-five-degree elbow joints will provide better air flow than ninety-degree elbow joints, the goal should be to use the fewest number of elbows and turns as possible to reach the outside of the home.
 This will allow the air to be exhausted with the greatest efficiency.
 Finally, an exhaust hood will need to be installed at the end of the venting on the home’s exterior wall, positioned at least twelve inches from the ground.

 The space around the dryer cabinet needs good ventilation as well.
 For this reason, the rear of the dryer should be positioned no closer than six inches from the wall.
 If you intend to install the dryer in a cabinet or closet, be sure to allow for at least one inch of space on the sides and top of the appliance.
 Also, make sure there is enough room for the dryer door to fully open.
 Additionally, if a closet door is used, the door should be louvered, or space left at the top and bottom of the door, to ensure adequate air flow.